jplf/radiok/www/webui/README.md

 ### Installation

+It is possible to build the application from scratch by following the instructions provided in the Angular [documentation](https://angular.io/guide/setup-local) and by carrying out the steps described below.
+But it is easier to start from the content in this github repository : it has to be cloned locally and updated.

 #### Starting from scratch

 Here are the first steps made to build progressively the new version from scratch.
 It is a sort of guide line to follow when developping a new application.
 Since the Angular framework is pretty complex to master it is good to keep track of what has to be done and in which order.